abhishek123mojumdar/React-101/Readme-react-101-notes.md

 Prop types is a library in react that helps react to define the types of the props This basically helps in data modelling and helps to keep the props type safe

+# useEffect

+This hook is used when we want our component to do something after render i.e This function will be called whenever the Render function in App.js is called

+React remembers the function that we have passed and then calls the function after DOM updates Always remeber hooks always work with functional components